-In 2019-2020, all teacher candidates must meet the minimum scores set by the New Jersey Department of Education: The required minimum scores for 2019-2020 are:
+Starting in AY 2019-2020 until updated, all teacher candidates must meet the minimum scores set by the New Jersey Department of Education: The required minimum scores current scores are:

-- o 37 for 15 rubric handbooks (most Secondary Education content areas) - o 32 for 13 rubric handbooks (World Language and Classical Language) - 44 for 18 rubric handbooks (Elementary Education)
+- 37 for 15 rubric handbooks (most Secondary Education content areas) - o 32 for 13 rubric handbooks (World Language and Classical Language) - 44 for 18 rubric handbooks (Elementary Education)

 The requirements and process for completing the edTPA will be incorporated into your upper level methods courses and culminating seminar course (EDST 4001, EDST 4500, EDST 6426).
 Chalk and Wire, our electronic data and assessment system, will serve as the secure tool to collect and prepare your work for the final submission of edTPA to the external evaluating system through Pearson.